software-trizzey/djazzy-vscode/README.md

 ## Contribution Guidelines 👯‍♀️

-We <3 contributions big and small.
-In priority order (although everything is appreciated) with the most helpful first:

- - Vote on features or get early access to beta functionality in our roadmap
+If you're interested in helping out you can do one of the following:

 - Open a PR (see our instructions on developing PostHog locally)
 - Submit a feature request or bug report

 ## Open-source License 👮‍♂️

 This repo is available under the MIT expat license.
-We plan to add paid features at some point that will be covered under another license.
+We plan to add paid features at some point that will be covered under another commercial license.
 Stay tuned.